Level/abstract-level/README.md

 ### `db._open(options, callback)`

 Open the database.
 The `options` object will always have the following properties: `createIfMissing`, `errorIfExists`.
-If opening failed, call the `callback` function with an `Error`.
+If opening failed, call the `callback` function with an error.
 Otherwise call `callback` without any arguments.

 The default `_open()` is a sensible noop and invokes `callback` on a next tick.

 ### `db._close(callback)`

 Close the database.
 When this is called, `db.status` will be `'closing'`.
-If closing failed, call the `callback` function with an `Error`, which resets the `status` to `'open'`.
+If closing failed, call the `callback` function with an error, which resets the `status` to `'open'`.
 Otherwise call `callback` without any arguments, which sets `status` to `'closed'`.
 Make an effort to avoid failing, or if it does happen that it is subsequently safe to keep using the database.
 If the database was never opened or failed to open then `_close()` will not be called.

 The default `_close()` is a sensible noop and invokes `callback` on a next tick.

 ### `db._get(key, options, callback)`

 Get a value by `key`.
 The `options` object will always have the following properties: `keyEncoding` and `valueEncoding`.
-If the key does not exist, call the `callback` function with a `new Error('NotFound')`.
+If the key does not exist, call the `callback` function with an error that has code [`LEVEL_NOT_FOUND`](#errors).
 Otherwise call `callback` with `null` as the first argument and the value as the second.

-The default `_get()` invokes `callback` on a next tick with a `NotFound` error.
+The default `_get()` invokes `callback` on a next tick with a `LEVEL_NOT_FOUND` error.
 It must be overridden.

 ### `db._getMany(keys, options, callback)`

 Get multiple values by an array of `keys`.
 The `options` object will always have the following properties: `keyEncoding` and `valueEncoding`.
-If an error occurs, call the `callback` function with an `Error`.
+If an error occurs, call the `callback` function with an error.
 Otherwise call `callback` with `null` as the first argument and an array of values as the second.
 If a key does not exist, set the relevant value to `undefined`.

 The default `_getMany()` invokes `callback` on a next tick with an array of values that is equal in length to `keys` and is filled with `undefined`.
 It must be overridden.

 ### `db._put(key, value, options, callback)`

-Store a new entry or overwrite an existing entry.
+Add a new entry or overwrite an existing entry.
 The `options` object will always have the following properties: `keyEncoding` and `valueEncoding`.
-If putting failed, call the `callback` function with an `Error`.
+If putting failed, call the `callback` function with an error.
 Otherwise call `callback` without any arguments.

 The default `_put()` invokes `callback` on a next tick.
 It must be overridden.

 ### `db._del(key, options, callback)`

 Delete an entry.
 The `options` object will always have the following properties: `keyEncoding`.
-If deletion failed, call the `callback` function with an `Error`.
+If deletion failed, call the `callback` function with an error.
 Otherwise call `callback` without any arguments.

 The default `_del()` invokes `callback` on a next tick.
 It must be overridden.

 ### `db._batch(operations, options, callback)`

 Perform multiple _put_ and/or _del_ operations in bulk.
 The `operations` argument is always an `Array` containing a list of operations to be executed sequentially, although as a whole they should be performed as an atomic operation.
 The `_batch()` method will not be called if the `operations` array is empty.
 Each operation is guaranteed to have at least `type`, `key` and `keyEncoding` properties.
 If the type is `put`, the operation will also have `value` and `valueEncoding` properties.
 There are no default options but `options` will always be an object.
-If the batch failed, call the `callback` function with an `Error`.
+If the batch failed, call the `callback` function with an error.
 Otherwise call `callback` without any arguments.

 The default `_batch()` invokes `callback` on a next tick.
 It must be overridden.